ria-ee/X-Road-scripts/README.md

 additionally outputs message SigningTime.

 ## Global Configuration and Metadata services
-[xrdinfo](python/xrdinfo) - Python package that can be imported and used in any Python2.7+ or Python3 application.
+[xrdinfo](xrdinfo/xrdinfo.py) - Python module that can be imported and used in any Python2.7+ or Python3 application.
 It implements:
 * loading of global configuration from Security Server, Central Server or Configuration Proxy;
 * parsing of shared_params.xml;
-* listMethods and allowedMethods X-Road requests.
+* listMethods and allowedMethods X-Road requests;
+* getWsdl X-Road request.

-There ara also some example scripts that use xrdinfo package:
+There ara also some example scripts that use xrdinfo module:
 * [xrd_all_methods.py](python/xrd_all_methods.py) - Returns the list of all
   methods (services) in X-Road instance.
 * [xrd_all_methods_allowed.py](python/xrd_all_methods_allowed.py) - Returns